Pravesh-Jamgade/path-finding/README.md

 e) A Star

 Improvements Needed:
-1. Tracking exact path and removing extra edge that do not leads to destination.
+1. Removing extra edges from MST which do not leads to destination.
 2. Adding Animation using some c++ cross platform library.
 3. Adding other variants of existing path finding algorithms.